Li-Fi: Underwater application

 Most remotely operated underwater vehicles (ROVs) are controlled by wired connections.
 The length of their cabling places a hard limit on their operational range, and other potential factors such as the cable's weight and fragility may be restrictive.
-Since light can travel through water, Li-Fi based communications could offer much greater mobility.
+Since light can travel through water, Li-Fi–based communications could offer much greater mobility.
 Li-Fi's utility is limited by the distance light can penetrate water.
 Significant amounts of light do not penetrate further than 200 m.
 Past 1000 m, no light penetrates.

 Aviation

 Efficient communication of data is possible in airborne environments such as a commercial passenger aircraft utilizing Li-Fi.
-Using this light-based data transmission will not interfere with equipment on the aircraft that relies on radio waves such as its radar lifi connectivity.
+Using this light-based data transmission will not interfere with equipment on the aircraft that relies on radio waves, such as its radar.

 Hospital

 Increasingly, medical facilities are using remote examinations and even procedures.
-Li-Fi systems could offer a better system to transmit low latency, high volume data across networks.
+Li-Fi systems could offer a better system to transmit low-latency, high-volume data.
 Besides providing a higher speed, light waves also have reduced effects on medical instruments.
 An example of this would be the possibility of wireless devices being used in MRIs similar radio sensitive procedures.
-Another application of LiFi in hospitals is localisation of assets and personnel.
+Another application of Li‑Fi in hospitals is localisation of assets and personnel.